MiThors/GA_Project/01_analyses/01_metagenome_assembly/README.txt

-Folder should contain the output files from the metagenome analysis. tmp is for the output files while I work on the analysis, and should be empty at the end.
+Folder should contain the tmp output folder from Megahit.